MisterWives: Connect the Dots and Superbloom

 On December 17, 2016, the band posted on its official Facebook page to announce: "our second record is finally complete".
 On February 14, 2017, MisterWives announced via Facebook that their new single, "Machine", from their second album, would be available on February 17.
 On February 24, MisterWives announced via their Twitter page that the album, entitled Connect the Dots, would be released on May 19.
 From February 24 to April 15, 2017, MisterWives toured with Panic!
 At the Disco on their Death of a Bachelor Tour.

-Then they had a summer "Misterwives Band Camp Tour" through June and ended July 1 in Denver.
+Then they had a summer "MisterWives Band Camp Tour" through June and ended July 1 in Denver.
 They also released two singles: "Oh Love" on March 30, 2017 and "Drummer Boy" on April 20, 2017, via their YouTube channel in accordance with Vevo.
 And on September 21, they began their 'Connect the Dots' tour with bands Vinyl Theatre and Smallpools, which ran until April, 2018.

 MisterWives toured the remainder of April and into May through their Let The Light In tour.
 Then they toured with Thirty Seconds To Mars alongside WALK THE MOON and Joywave on the Monolith Tour, from June to July.
 The band played festivals throughout the rest of the year, where Lee and Bowler were wedded in August, and began work on their third studio album in early 2019.

 On July 30, 2019, the band posted the video for their single "whywhywhy".
 This was their first release after being signed to Fueled By Ramen.
 The band announced their "No Place Like Home Tour" which began in November 2019.
 On November 8, 2019, the band released an EP titled Mini Bloom, which included 5 new songs.

 On May 18, 2020, the band posted on Instagram that Lee and Bowler had separated, but that the band would stay together and continue to make music and tour.
 The full 19-song album Superbloom, which included tracks from the previous EP, was released on July 24, 2020.

 On December 12, 2020, the band gave a special performance of Superbloom presented on Moment House entitled SUPERBLOOM: The Live Dream.

 On August 31, 2021, the band announced the departure of Jesse Blum.

 Later in 2021, Fueled by Ramen dropped MisterWives from their lineup, forcing the band to go independent again.
-They have since released several songs under their new independent imprint Resilient Little Records.
+They released several non-album singles under their new independent imprint Resilient Little Records throughout 2021 and 2022.